Skip to content

 #How many streams does YouTube TV support at the same time?

-YouTube TV supports 3 simultaneous streams on a single account.
-If 3 streams are already running on other devices in your household, the Samsung TV will be blocked from starting a fourth.
-Check which devices are active in the YouTube TV account settings.
+YouTube TV allows 3 simultaneous streams.
+If all 3 are in use elsewhere, your Samsung TV gets blocked.
+Check active streams in the YouTube TV account settings.

 #Will YouTube TV work on an older Samsung TV?